linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 31 Credit Derivatives.md

 Credit event: The business day following occurrence of specified credit event

 Default payment: Nominal value of bond $\times$ [100 - price of bond after credit event]

 Swap premium: $3.35\%$

-Assume that midway into the life of the swap there is a technical default on the XYZ plc 5-year bond, such that its price now stands at  \$28.
-Under the terms of the swap the protection buyer delivers the bond to the seller, who pays out\$ 7.2 million to the buyer.
+Assume that midway into the life of the swap there is a technical default on the XYZ plc 5-year bond, such that its price now stands at $28.
+Under the terms of the swap the protection buyer delivers the bond to the seller, who pays out $7.2 million to the buyer.

 # Credit Options

 Credit options are also bilateral OTC financial contracts.
 A credit option is a contract designed to meet specific hedging or speculative requirements of an entity, which may purchase or sell the option to meet its objectives.
 A credit call option gives the buyer the right without the obligation to purchase the underlying credit-sensitive asset, or a credit spread, at a specified price and specified time (or period of time).
 A credit put option gives the buyer the right without the obligation to sell the underlying credit-sensitive asset or credit spread.
 By purchasing credit options banks and other institutions can take a view on credit spread movements for the cost of the option premium only, without recourse to actual loans issued by an obligor.
 The writer of credit options seeks to earn premium income.

 Credit option terms are similar to those used for conventional equity options.
 A call option written on a stock grants the purchaser the right but not the obligation to purchase a specified amount of the stock at a set price and time.
 A credit option can be used by bond investors to hedge against a decline in the price of specified bonds, in the event of a credit event such as a ratings downgrade.
 The investor would purchase an option whose payoff profile is a function of the credit quality of the bond, so that a loss on the bond position is offset by the payout from the option.